Upselling and Cross-Selling For Digital Agencies

 Your client might not be interested in an upgrade or add-on currently.
 However, they might need it after a couple of months.
 Or they may have just forgotten about your email or text.

-In such a scenario, it’s essential to follow up after a few days to remind your customer of the offer.
+In such a scenario, following up after a few days is essential to remind your customer of the offer.
 With an advanced CRM, you can also automate the process and set up a series of follow-up emails to your customers.

 When to avoid upselling and cross-selling